-Since its formation in 1998, The Orangutan Project has contributed more than $14,000,000 directly into orangutan conservation projects and has earned a reputation amongst its partners and donors for being financially responsible and transparent.
+Since its formation in 1998, Wildlife Conservation International has contributed more than $14,000,000 directly intoconservation projects and has earned a reputation amongst its partners and donors for being financially responsible and transparent.

 We are committed to making sure your donations work as hard as possible.
 We don’t have an office - each member of our team works from their own home, using their own electricity, internet and infrastructure.
 This helps keep our overheads amongst the very lowest in the sector, and ensures as much of your donation as possible goes straight to where it’s needed most.

 We are also working hard to increase and secure our future income streams.
-Our big goal is to raise $20 million dollars every year because we know that’s the only way we can secure the long term survival of all orangutan sub-species, and safeguard their jungle habitat.
-And we will achieve this, with your help!
+Our big goal is to raise $20 million dollars every year because we know that’s the only way we can secure the long term survival of Critically Endangered species, and safeguard their jungle habitat.
+And we will achieve this, with your help.

 For more information about our achievements, fundraising and distributions of funds visit our latest annual report.

-The Orangutan Project comissions an independent accounting firm to audit our organisation each year.
+Wildlife Conservation International comissions an independent accounting firm to audit our organisation each year.
 The audit information is submitted to the Australian Charities and Not-for-profits Commission (ACNC) and other regional authorities where required.

-For our most recent financial year (2017-2018) The Orangutan Project commissioned Walker Wayland to perform the audit.
+For our most recent financial year (2018-2019) Wildlife Conservation International commissioned Walker Wayland to perform the audit.

-The Orangutan Project (TOP) is committed to social equity within all of our conservation projects and programs, and within our organisation.
+Wildlife Conservation International (WCI) is committed to social equity within all of our conservation projects and programs, and within our organisation.
 This is consistent with the essential characteristics of our organisation’s mission and concern for social justice and equity.

-The Orangutan Project will at all times endeavour to:
+Wildlife Conservation International will at all times endeavour to:

-The Orangutan Project will not discriminate based on a person’s: race, colour, national or ethnic origin, nationality, religion, sex or gender identity, sexual orientation, marital status, pregnancy, intellectual or physical impairment and disability.
+Wildlife Conservation International will not discriminate based on a person’s: race, colour, national or ethnic origin, nationality, religion, sex or gender identity, sexual orientation, marital status, pregnancy, intellectual or physical impairment and disability.

-The Orangutan Project complies with all relevant legislation in its pursuit of equal employment opportunities.
+Wildlife Conservation International complies with all relevant legislation in its pursuit of equal employment opportunities.

 Everyone has a right to be safe at work, including volunteers.
-As so far is reasonably practicable, Wildlife Conservation International (WCI) will ensure the physical and mental health and safety at work of its volunteers, as required under the Work Health and Safety Act (WHS Act).
+As so far is reasonably practicable, Wildlife Conservation International (WCI) will ensure the physical and mental health and safety at work of its volunteers.